SaraVieira/fiddly/Readme.md

 ## HTML in Markdown

-If you have any HTML in your markdown that has children that are markdown, for example a div like this:
+If you have any HTML in your markdown that has children that are markdown.
+For example a div like this:

 ```markdown
 <div align="center">